BriceShatzer/Flipgrid-Code-Challenge/README.md

 ---

-The original README for the crate-react-app project is [available here](https://github.com/BriceShatzer/Flipgrid-Code-Challenge/blob/master/README_create-react-app.md)
+The original README for the create-react-app project is [available here](https://github.com/BriceShatzer/Flipgrid-Code-Challenge/blob/master/README_create-react-app.md)